moizarsalan/moizarsalan/README.md

 Skills

-Programming Languages: Python 🐍
+Python Programming

-Tools and Frameworks: TensorFlow ⚛️, Scikit-learn 🔬
+IT Automation

-Technologies: Data Analysis 📊, Predictive Modeling 🔮, Automation 🤖
+Machine Learning

 How to Reach Me